tonyhoVN/UR5-Controller/README.md

         ![Image Description](image/gazebo_gui.jpg)

 ### Problem2: Joint Space and Cartesian Space Trajectory
 - The trajectory in this problem is generated as trapezoidal profile.
-For simple execution, it is assumed all joints share the same velocity and acceleration.
+For simple execution, it is assumed all joints share the same maximum velocity and acceleration.
 The time step between points in trajectory is 0.2 seconds.
+The library trajectory_generator.h includes function to generate trajectory and implement invert kinematic solver (KDL IK solver)
 - Execution process:
     - Step1: Launch simulation environment
         ```